emrebstc/SUANYOK/README.md

 Designed a lightweight Flask-based web streaming interface for live video visualization and image saving.

-Optimized performance for 32-bit embedded hardware and implemented real-time FPS monitoring and key-triggered segmentation saving.
+Optimized performance for 32-bit embedded hardware and implemented real-time monitoring and key-triggered segmentation saving.

 Hardware Specifications of ASUS Tinker Board S
 ----------------------------------------------